 The winner(s) will have their name(s) engraved on the plinth of the Rose Bowl, which they will keep for two years, and they will also receive a suitably inscribed certificate.
-There is also a prize of £200.00 and the winner may bring a guest to accompany them at the Fellows Symposium.
+There is also a prize of £200.

 The award will be presented at Apothecaries’ Hall and the winner(s) will be expected to give a short presentation of their work.